-You can see at the rear that the tailfins were very nearly gone now.
+You can see at the rear that the tailfins were smaller than the previous year and were very nearly gone now.
 The length of the full-size Fords was also down by nearly 4 inches to 209.9 inches.
 The cars were narrower too, much to do with the fact that Ford felt they had probably gone a bit overboard with the 1960 models.

 A chrome molding ran the length of the car and, at the rear, joined the formation of a ribbed-aluminum stone shield behind the rear wheel opening and was standard on Galaxie models.

-Inside, complementing that Monte Carlo Red exterior, is a red and white all-vinyl interior.
+Inside, complementing that Monte Carlo Red exterior, is an all-red vinyl interior.

 Under the hood there's a 352 cubic inch Interceptor V8 engine outputting 220 horsepower.
 This is paired with a Cruise-O-Matic automatic transmission.
 These were a $360 option over the base six cylinder price when it was ordered new.